MetaDocencia/SitioWeb/content/en/post/reporte-2020.md

 ## A lot has happened

-MetaDocencia was born on Martch 16th 2020 as an initiative of four people, early joined by another one to constitute the current [Core Team](https://metadocencia.netlify.app/en/#equipo).
+MetaDocencia was born on March 16th 2020 as an initiative of four people, early joined by another one to constitute the current [Core Team](https://metadocencia.netlify.app/en/#equipo).
 More volunteeers joined late and we now have 10 **Contributors** and 5 **Advisory Team** members.
 Their participation in daily activities and monthly meetings is essential to sustain the activities of MetaDocencia.

 More than **1200 teachers** from **20 countries** showed interest in our courses.
 Most came from the city of Buenos Aires and its surroundings, but we have shared the classroom with teachers from all provinces in Argentina.
 As we deal with content in Spanish, and thanks to the presence of Spanish-speaking individuals throughout the world, our reach exceeds Latin America.
 Our courses have been taken by more than **700 educators** from Argentina, Uruguay, Bolivia, Chile, Peru, Costa Rica, Mexico, Spain, and also in the United States of America, France, Canada and the United Kingdom.